malbarbo/na-programacao/07-selecao-enumeracoes-e-estruturas/notas-de-aula.md

 \small

 ```
-x.cpp:9:16: warning: variable 'm' is used uninitialized whenever 'if'
+x.cpp:9:16: warning: variable 'max' is used uninitialized whenever 'if'
 condition is false [-Wsometimes-uninitialized]
 ```